 Clean and contemporary, it’s sleek and a fresh space to start their art collection in a well lit, breezy home.

 The apartment was a new build, so designer Olga Koshcheeva started completely from scratch.
 It was just a cement box with two columns in the middle, so the couple were really able to get the look and feel they wanted from the home.
 This was also the designer’s first big project:

 For me every part was interesting.
 I was really happy to find the layout solutions appreciated by the owners and to choose all the finishes and furniture, and I went to Italy to get some of the decor.

 The house is designed to start with a completely minimal entry space, as you can see from the corridor.
-Looking to start afresh, as a new apartment, the corridor sets the tone for the color palette; beige and grey create calm with hints of gold detail throughout.
-As you move into the dining room and living room, the active spaces are fuller and feature more.
+Looking to start afresh, as a new apartment, the corridor sets the tone for the color palette.
+In detail you see beige and gray create calm with hints of gold detail throughout.
+As you move into the dining room and living room, the active spaces are fuller.

-The only thing that did move through to the apartment was a collection of books.
+On the whole, the only thing that did move through to the new apartment was a collection of books.
 Mimicking the colors of the room, a wooden relief by Russian artist Igor Chelkovsky stands out.
 The wall-mounted lighting is an eye-catching piece that is as decorative as functional.